Harris, Trump both prioritize US tech interests – DW – 11/01/2024

 While Harris "towed Biden's line on promoting innovation," Evans said we don't know much about Harris' track record on science.

-Harris's current platform emphasizes 'generational investment' in America's research infrastructure.
-Her broadly pro-science approach has earned her public endorsements from pro-science institutions like Scientific American, as well as 82 Nobel Laureates.
+Harris' current platform emphasizes "generational investment" in America's research infrastructure, and her broadly pro-science approach has earned public endorsements from pro-science institutions like Scientific American magazine, as well as 82 Nobel laureates.

-But Harris' specific funding commitments and policies for R&D remain to be fully articulated, said Wagner.
+But Harris' specific funding commitments and policies for R&D remain to be fully articulated, she added.

 'Small yard, big fence': US protectionism is bipartisan

-However Harris aims to promote innovation and climate science initiatives, the fact remains that both Harris and Trump are highly focused on protecting US economic and security interests.
+However Harris aims to promote innovation and climate science initiatives, the fact remains that both candidates are highly focused on protecting US economic and security interests.

-During her presidential campaign, Harris has consistently emphasized strengthening US interests in science and tech ecosystem like semiconductor manufacturing and biotech to counter China.
+During her presidential campaign, Harris has consistently emphasized strengthening US interests in science and tech sectors like semiconductor manufacturing and biotech to counter China.

 Where Trump led with US protectionism, Biden and Harris have followed.
 Biden and Harris expanded tariffs on Chinese goods and severely limited China's access to American-made computer chips and semiconductor manufacturing equipment.